How to Strengthen Your Credit Score

 By Rachel Seitz

 When applying for a private student loan—or, while we’re at it, a mortgage, auto loan, or credit card—a major factor which could impact your approval decision is your credit score.
-This number can affect not only whether you’re approved for a loan but the interest you’re charged as well; it might also be taken into account by insurance companies, landlords, cell phone companies, or potential employers, so it’s important to keep your score as high as possible for a better chance at lower rates or even a job offer.
-And we at Climb want to help future borrowers feel confident when filling out those applications.
+Improving your credit score can affect not only whether you’re approved for a loan but the interest you’re charged as well; it might also be taken into account by insurance companies, landlords, cell phone companies, or potential employers, so it’s important to keep this number as high as possible for a better chance at lower rates or even a job offer.
+And we at Climb want to help future borrowers feel confident when filling out our student loan applications.
 Below, we have a few ways you can maintain a strong credit score in order to increase your chances of approval, or a lower interest rate!

 Check Your Credit Report